flowsn4ke/frmx/README.md

 The `renderDiv` prop for the `<Form>` component is gone, and has been replaced with the `render` prop which accepts a string with the name of the tag you wish to create.
 The default is `"div"` in order to support nested forms - which happends way more often than you'd think when you use frmx to handle all of your user inputs - but you can pass it any tag name, including of course the `"form"` tag (those cannot be nested).

-No more renderDiv or diff, added render, default is div

 ## v4 Breaking changes

 Before switching to v4, please note that components have been renamed in order to provide better interoperability between librairies.